Particular/NServiceBus/readme.txt

 = Running =
 ===========

+To run NServiceBus Msmq and MSDTC need to be installed and configured on your machine.
+To do this please run ConfigureMsmqAndDtc.bat.

 Running an nServiceBus process is simple.
 Any external dependencies that are needed like MSMQ, MSDTC, databases will be set up automatically at startup if they aren't found.